learntopilk/ot_harjoitustyo/README.md

 MRisk is a minimal implementation of the classic board game Risk.
 As a minimal requirement, the game will allow two human players to play a full game of Risk against each other in the Southeastern United States.

+> NB!
+In case you start wondering about it, the game plays a "beep" every time a state is conquered.
+This is an intended feature.
+Do not be alarmed.

 ## Recent development